jiaxue-ai/GTN/README.md

 # Experiments

-We take XXX as an example.

-- train

-- evaluate

-Other experiments are similar except some hyper-parameter changes.
+We take CUB200 as an example in the experiments folder, other experiments are similar except some hyper-parameter changes.

+- Set config.py correctly (dataset path, hyper-paramters, etc.)

+- `python train.py`

+- Evaluation is done on-the-fly.

+Note that, the evaluation performance on UCF101 is not the final results because it is a video dataset.
+If you need the final clip-level results, you need to perform aggregation (example script can be found [here](https://github.com/bryanyzhu/two-stream-pytorch/tree/master/scripts/eval_ucf101_pytorch)).

 # Citation